 European stocks make downbeat start to month

 Traders work at the New York Stock Exchange.
-Airlines take a battering after Warren Buffett’s negative comments last weekend.
-Photograph: JOHANNES EISELE/AFP via Getty Images
+Airlines took a battering after Warren Buffett’s negative comments last weekend.
+Photograph: Johannes Eisele/AFP via Getty Images

 European stocks ended lower on Monday as investors were greeted with fresh US-China tensions following a May Day break, after Washington threatened tariffs against China over the coronavirus.